-22.2 All relevant staff (involved in early years settings and/or before or after school care for children under eight) are made aware of the disqualification from childcare guidance and their obligations to disclose to us relevant information that could lead to disqualification.

-22.3 We ensure that our volunteers are appropriately checked and supervised when in school.
-We check the identity of all contractors working on site and request DBS checks where required by Keeping Children Safe in Education 2023.
-Contractors who have not undergone checks will not be allowed to work unsupervised during the school day.

-22.4 When using supply staff, we will obtain written confirmation from supply agencies or third-party organisations that staff they provide have been appropriately checked and are suitable to work with children.
+- 24.2 All relevant staff (involved in early years settings and/or before or after school care for children under eight) are made aware of the disqualification from childcare guidance and their obligations to disclose to us relevant information that could lead to disqualification. - 24.3 We ensure that our volunteers are appropriately checked and supervised when in school.
+We check the identity of all contractors working on site and request DBS checks where required by Keeping Children Safe in Education 2024.
+Contractors who have not undergone checks will not be allowed to work unsupervised during the school day. - 24.4 When using supply staff, we will obtain written confirmation from supply agencies or third-party organisations that staff they provide have been appropriately checked and are suitable to work with children.
 This will include staff who are providing education on the school's behalf via online delivery.
-Trainee teachers will be checked either by the school or by the training provider, from whom written confirmation will be obtained confirming their suitability to work with children.

-22.5 Each school maintains the single central record.
+Trainee teachers will be checked either by the school or by the training provider, from whom written confirmation will be obtained confirming their suitability to work with children. - 24.5 Each school maintains the single central record.

-23.0 Site security
+25.0 Site security

-23.1 Visitors are asked to sign in at the school reception and are given a badge, which confirms they have permission to be on site.
-If visitors have undergone the appropriate checks, they can be provided with unescorted access to the school site.
+- 25.1 Visitors are asked to sign in at the school reception and are given a badge, which confirms they have permission to be on site.
+If visitors have undergone the appropriate identity checks, they can be provided with unescorted access to the school site.
 Visitors who have not undergone the required checks will be escorted at all times.

-23.2 Risk assessments will be constructed for site security to manage any temporary adjustments, e.g. building works.
+Please refer to the Trust visitor checklist for further information. - 25.2 Risk assessments will be constructed for site security to manage any temporary adjustments, e.g. building works.

-24.0 Child Protection Procedures
+26.0 Child Protection Procedures

-For further information please refer to page 27 of KCSiE.
+For further information please refer to page 29 of KCSiE.

-24.1 Recognising abuse

-24.1.1 Abuse and neglect are forms of maltreatment.
+- 26.1 Recognising abuse and neglect - 26.1.1 Abuse and neglect are forms of maltreatment.
 Somebody may abuse or neglect a child by inflicting harm or by failing to act to prevent harm.
-Abuse may be committed by adult men or women and by other children and young people.

-24.1.2 Keeping Children Safe in Education 2023 refers to four categories of abuse.
-These are set out in Appendix One along with indicators of abuse.

-24.2 Taking action

-24.2.1 Any child could become a victim of abuse.
-Key points for staff to remember for taking action are:

-- in an emergency take the action necessary to help the child, if necessary call 999 - complete a record of concern form as soon as possible on Bromcom and this will generate an alert to the school DSL and DDSLs. - share information on a need-to-know basis only and do not discuss the issue with colleagues, friends or family.
+Abuse may be committed by adult men or women and by other children and young people. - 26.1.2 Keeping Children Safe in Education 2024 refers to four categories of abuse.
+These are set out in Appendix One along with indicators of abuse. - 26.2 Taking action - 26.2.1 Any child could become a victim of abuse.
+Key points for staff to remember for taking action are: - in an emergency take the action necessary to help the child, if necessary call 999 - complete a record of concern form as soon as possible on CPOMs/My Concern/Bromcom and this will generate an alert to the school DSL and DDSLs. - share information on a need-to-know basis only and do not discuss the issue with colleagues, friends or family.